cognitect/transit-format/README.md

 | "~$baz"|	"^2"|
 |...|...|

-The first time a cacheable value is written, transit adds an entry to to the cache map, increments the counter and writes the original value.
+The first time a cacheable value is written, Transit adds an entry to to the cache map, increments the counter and writes the original value.
 If the counter wraps to 0, the map is discarded and process starts again.
 The next time the cacheable value is encountered, the cache code is written instead.

 #### Read caching